Restaurant Used Oil Collection

 What makes a hauler 'registered' under California law

-CalRecycle maintains a list of registered used oil haulers.
-A hauler must hold active CalRecycle registration to legally transport used cooking oil in California.
+CDFA maintains a list of CDFA-licensed IKG transporters.
+A hauler must hold an active CDFA IKG transporter license to legally transport used cooking oil in California.
 Using an unlisted hauler does not transfer liability away from the restaurant.

 Do I need to keep paperwork, and for how long

 Yes.
-LA County requires restaurants to retain collection manifests — the receipts issued by your hauler at each pickup — for 3 years.
+LA County requires restaurants to keep the collection manifest issued at each pickup, generated for every load (CCR Title 3 §1180.24).
 These must be available for inspection on request.

 Can used cooking oil generate a rebate for my restaurant

 It can.
-Used cooking oil is a feedstock for biodiesel and other industrial uses, so registered haulers often pay a per-gallon commodity rate for clean, uncontaminated oil.
+Used cooking oil is a feedstock for biodiesel and other industrial uses, so CDFA-licensed IKG transporters often pay a per-gallon commodity rate for clean, uncontaminated oil.
 The actual amount depends on oil type, volume, and current market rates.

 What is the fine for improper disposal of used cooking oil in California